Which of the following best describes the difference between elem... | Study Prep in Pearson+

 1

 Understand the definition of an element: An element is a pure substance that consists of only one type of atom.
-For example, oxygen (O) is an element made up entirely of oxygen atoms.
+It cannot be broken down into simpler substances by chemical means.

 Understand the definition of a compound: A compound is a pure substance formed when two or more different elements are chemically combined in fixed proportions.
-For example, water (H\_2O) is a compound made of hydrogen and oxygen atoms bonded together.
+Compounds have properties different from the individual elements that compose them.

-Recognize that elements cannot be broken down into simpler substances by chemical means because they are the simplest form of matter with unique atoms.
+Recognize that elements are the simplest form of matter and cannot be decomposed into simpler substances by chemical reactions, whereas compounds can be broken down into their constituent elements by chemical means.

-Know that compounds can be broken down into their constituent elements by chemical reactions, such as electrolysis or decomposition.
+Note that elements can exist as single atoms or molecules (like O2), but the key distinction is that they contain only one type of atom, while compounds always contain two or more different types of atoms bonded together.

-Compare the two: Elements contain only one type of atom, while compounds contain two or more different types of atoms chemically bonded.
-This distinction is key to understanding their differences.
+Evaluate the given options by comparing them to these definitions to identify the statement that correctly distinguishes elements from compounds.

 Watch next